Ultimate Guide on Where to Elope in Colorado

 7. My Secret Hidden Gems: shhh…don’t tell!

 As a Colorado local, I’ve found tons of amazing little hidden spots off the beaten path that I’d love to share with you.
-Some are nestled deep inside national forests and others are on little-travelled dirt roads far outside of any town.
+Some are nestled deep inside national forests and others are on less-travelled dirt roads outside of town.
 As your Colorado elopement photographer, you’ll have access to these places yourself!
 Just reach out at my contact page and we’ll get chatting.